-Australia has friendly relations with the countries of the Caribbean that are largely based on shared historical, sporting, social and political ties, pursuit of common interest issues including effective action on climate change, as well as joint membership of the Commonwealth.
+Australia’s relations with the countries of the Caribbean are largely based on shared historical, sporting, social and political ties, pursuit of common interests including implementation of the Arms Trade Treaty, as well as joint membership of the Commonwealth.
 Sporting ties include a shared love of cricket and netball, as well as participation in events such as the Commonwealth Games.
-Economic relations are expanding from a modest base.
+There are on-going efforts to diversify our economic relations across the region.

-Australia maintains a diplomatic mission in the Caribbean in Port of Spain, Trinidad and Tobago.
-Australia's High Commissioner to Trinidad and Tobago is also the Australian Ambassador to the Caribbean Community (CARICOM), and is accredited to Antigua and Barbuda, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Saint Kitts and Nevis, Saint Lucia and Saint Vincent and the Grenadines and Suriname.
+Australia maintains a diplomatic mission in Port of Spain, Trinidad and Tobago.
+Australia's High Commissioner to Trinidad and Tobago is also the Australian Ambassador to the Caribbean Community (CARICOM), and is accredited to Antigua and Barbuda, The Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines and Suriname.
 The Australian High Commission also has consular responsibilities for Anguilla, Aruba, British Virgin Islands, Cayman Islands, French Guiana, Guadeloupe, Martinique, Montserrat, Netherlands Antilles and the Turks and Caicos Islands.
-The Australian Embassy in Mexico City is responsible for Cuba and the Dominican Republic.
+The Australian Embassy in Mexico City is accredited to the Dominican Republic.

-Whilst the Caribbean countries vary considerably in their degree of economic development, many in the region also face similar challenges: susceptibility to natural disasters and extreme climate events, vulnerability to global economic changes, and in some places, poverty and high crime rates.
+Although the Caribbean countries vary considerably in their degree of economic development, many in the region also face similar challenges: susceptibility to natural disasters and extreme climate events, vulnerability to global economic changes and, in some places, high crime rates.

 Regional Organisations at a Glance

-The Caribbean states have made significant efforts to integrate their economies and increase their collective voting power in multilateral organisations.
+The Caribbean states have made significant efforts to integrate their economies and increase their cohesiveness in multilateral organisations.

 The Caribbean Community (CARICOM) is the peak regional organisation.
 It comprises 15 members and is predominately the English-speaking Caribbean plus Suriname and Haiti.
 CARICOM focuses on enhancing greater regional integration and establishment of a comprehensive single market economy.

-Many Caribbean countries are also members of the network of Small Island Developing States, an initiative of the United Nations Development Program that helps to provide technical assistance and advice in areas including climate change adaptation and management of natural resources.
+Many Caribbean countries are also members of the network of Small Island Developing States, an initiative of the United Nations Development Program that assists with technical assistance and advice in areas including climate change adaptation and management of natural resources.

 The economies of the Caribbean are strikingly diverse.
-The GDP of several of the smaller islands (Dominica, Grenada, St Kitts & Nevis and St. Vincent & the Grenadines) is in the range of US$400 - US$900 million (2012).
-The largest Caribbean economy, the Dominican Republic, has a population of approximately 10 million and a GDP around US$60 billion (2012).
-Trinidad and Tobago, with a population of 1.3 million, is the leading Caribbean producer of oil and gas and has a GDP of approximately US$23 billion (2012).
-In contrast, Haiti, which is ranked 158th in the world according to the Human Development Index (United Nations Development Programme, 2012), has a population of 10 million and a GDP around US$8 billion (2012).
+The GDP of several of the smaller islands (Dominica, Grenada, St Kitts & Nevis and St. Vincent & the Grenadines) is in the range of US$500 - US$900 million (2013).
+The largest Caribbean economy, the Dominican Republic, has a population of approximately 10 million and a GDP around US$60 billion (2013).
+Trinidad and Tobago, with a population of 1.3 million, is the leading Caribbean producer of oil and gas and has a GDP of approximately US$28 billion (2013).
+In contrast, Haiti, which is ranked 168th in the world according to the Human Development Index (United Nations Development Programme, 2014), has a population of 10 million and a GDP around US$8 billion (2013).

 More broadly, many Caribbean countries have experienced low or periodically negative Gross Domestic Product (GDP) growth since 2000, with more severe downturns concurrent with the global economic recessions in 2001-2 and 2009.
 This economic environment, together with recurring extreme weather events and modest national incomes, has had a particularly adverse impact on some Caribbean economies.